systeminit/si/app/docs/src/explanation/iac-comparison.md

 ### Flexible actions, not pre-determined states

-Infrastructure as Code tools work by taking a static declaration of a resources desired state and applying it.
-Those states are themselves pre-determined by the tool, and they typically are limited to things like 'created' or 'deleted'.
+Infrastructure as Code tools work by taking a static declaration of a resource's desired state and applying it.
+Those states are themselves pre-determined by the tool and typically limited to 'created' or 'deleted'.

 In System Initiative, we track your *intent* to take an *action* against a resource.
 That action may update the *resource data* as a result.
 For example, System Initiative allows you to stop, start, restart, and reboot an EC2 Instance.
 That's because we decouple the configuration of your instance in our *component* from the real-world *resource*.
 That action can run, the instance will stop, and the new status is reflected in the *resource data*.